 While the spinal fracture risk definitely increases with age, any person can unfortunately suffer from this injury due to major accidents involving negligence.
 Without quick diagnosis and treatment, victims can suffer serious long-term effects of fractured vertebrae.

 The experienced personal injury attorneys at Bailey, Johnson & Peck deeply understand how the long-term effects of fractured vertebrae can impact victims for the rest of their lives.
-If you or a loved one is suffering from a back or spinal cord injury due to negligence, call our office at 518-456-0082 for a free legal consultation.
+If you or a loved one is suffering from a back or spinal cord injury due to negligence, call an Albany spinal cord injury lawyer at 518-456-0082 for a free legal consultation.